Labour Party (Netherlands): 2010–2023

 Cohen resigned as leader in February 2012.
 Diederik Samsom was subsequently elected the party leader.
 In the 2012 general election, the Labour Party won 38 seats, a gain of eight, defying initial predictions that the Socialist Party would overtake it.
 Following the election the party entered a governing coalition with the VVD under Mark Rutte, with Labour's Lodewijk Asscher becoming Deputy Prime Minister.

 In December 2016, Samson was defeated by Lodewijk Asscher in a party leadership election.
 In the 2017 general election, the PvdA suffered the biggest defeat in Dutch electoral history, receiving only 5.7% of the votes and losing 29 of its 38 seats.
 Asscher did not resign from his post, claiming the defeat was his predecessor's responsibility.
 The party experienced a degree of revival in 2019, obtaining the most votes in that year's European Parliament election.
 This marked the first time the PvdA had finished first in a national election since 1998.

 Ahead of the 2021 general election, Asscher resigned from the party leadership due to his part in the childcare benefits scandal.
 He was replaced as leader and lead candidate by Lilianne Ploumen, who became the party's first permanent female leader.
 Following the election, the PvdA participated unsuccessfully in the 2021 Dutch cabinet formation in conjunction with GroenLinks.
 Ploumen later left, claiming she was unsuited for the leadership.
 Ploumen was replaced as parliamentary leader by Attje Kuiken.

-Co-operation with GroenLinks (2023–)
+2023–2026

-Following the 2023 Senate election in 30 May 2023, PvdA and GroenLinks deepened their co-operation by forming a joint parliamentary group in the senate, becoming the second-largest group behind the Farmer–Citizen Movement.
+Following the 2023 Senate election on 30 May 2023, PvdA and GroenLinks deepened their co-operation by forming a joint parliamentary group in the senate, becoming the second-largest group behind the Farmer–Citizen Movement.

 On 17 July 2023, the party and GroenLinks announced that they would contest the 2023 general election with a common policy programme and joint electoral list.
 With Frans Timmermans as lead candidate, the joint parliamentary group became the second largest with 25 seats, but did not become part of the coalition.
 On 12 June 2025, members of the PvdA voted in favour of another joint list for the general elections of 2025, as well as a merger with GroenLinks into a new party in 2026.
+The new party, named Progressive Netherlands, was formally formed on 1 July 2026.